All Guides

 ClawHub — The Skills Registry

-ClawHub (clawhub.ai) is the community skills directory with thousands of skills across categories like:
+ClawHub (clawhub.ai) is the community skills directory with 13,729+ skills (as of February 2026) across categories:

 • Productivity — Email management, calendar automation, note-taking